ckrapu/ckrapu.github.io/_drafts/2025-07-29-highly-capitalized-farm-operations.md

 There's yet another benefit - all the awful red tape and NIMBYism that ensnares would-be homebuilders generally doesn't exist in rural areas, and there are fewer hurdles (aside from availability of labor) to new construction.

+### Economic analysis
+Bringing these ideas together, we can start to form a concrete analysis of the actual delta in value from debiggifying mechanized agriculture:

 #### Conclusion